open-telemetry/opentelemetry-collector-contrib/receiver/vcenterreceiver/documentation.md

 | ---- | ----------- | ---------- | ----------------------- | --------- |
 | MHz  | Sum         | Int        | Cumulative              | false     |

-### vcenter.host.cpu.reserve.capacity
+### vcenter.host.cpu.reserved

-Total CPU capacity that is available for reserve or reserved by virtual machines.
+The CPU of the host reserved for use by virtual machines.

 | Unit | Metric Type | Value Type | Aggregation Temporality | Monotonic |
 | ---- | ----------- | ---------- | ----------------------- | --------- |